kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/gloo_istio_mtls.md

 For Istio 1.3 and 1.4, we need to use the new header name as well as point to the new location of the projected token.

-Here's an example of the edited upstream for Istio 1.3 and 1.4:
+Here's an example of the edited Upstream for Istio 1.3 and 1.4:
 {{< highlight yaml "hl_lines=15-23" >}}
 apiVersion: gloo.solo.io/v1
 kind: Upstream